 An editor friend of mine, Shayla Eaton with Curiouser Editing, was sitting in on the breakout.
-We gave each other knowing glances, and because I didn’t want to break this poor memoirist’s literary heart, I nodded at Shayla to take the lead.
+We gave each other knowing glances and, because I didn’t want to break this poor memoirist’s literary heart, I nodded at Shayla to take the lead.
+Soon after I heard someone mention the words in a novel they had, I held my breath and let the moment pass.

 For that matter, how long should any book be?
-How long is a novel?
+How many words are in a typical novel?
 What’s the ideal book word count?

 If you’re writing your first novel or any book, you’re probably asking these questions.